-DANIEL MCGOWAN: Well, essentially it’s me living my life as I was taught by my parents, which is you don’t point fingers at people to get out of trouble.
-And I made promises to myself at that time and to others that I wouldn’t ever blame them.
-If we were ever in trouble I would never blame them for getting into trouble.
-My three codefendants and I have chosen that route.
-And by choosing that route we have definitely been — the government would say we haven’t been punished but we have definitely been punished in the sense of like just getting a lot of hostility and venom on the part of the prosecution and even the judge.
+DANIEL McGOWAN: Well, essentially, it’s me living my life the way I was taught by my parents, which is you don’t point fingers at people to get out of trouble.
+And I made promises to myself at that time and to others that I wouldn’t ever, you know, blame them for—if we were ever in trouble, I would never blame them for getting into trouble.
+And my three co-defendants and I have chosen that route.
+And by choosing that route, we’ve definitely been—the government would say we haven’t been punished, but we’ve definitely been punished in the sense of like just getting a lot of hostility and venom on the part of the prosecution and even the judge.

 AMY GOODMAN: And Jacob’s decision, your old friend, your thoughts?

-DANIEL MCGOWAN: Well, I think it is really sad.
-I think he fell into a really sad time in his life and he was abusing drugs.
+DANIEL McGOWAN: Well, I think it’s really sad.
+I think he fell into a really sad time in his life, and he was abusing drugs.
 And they used the threat of taking his child away from him.
-I think it is ultimately a really horrible choice and I don’t know how he lives with himself but I mostly these days feel a lot of pity for Jacob, more than anything.
+I think it’s ultimately a really horrible choice, and I don’t know how he lives with himself, but I mostly these days feel a lot of pity for Jacob, more than anything.

 AMY GOODMAN: What happens to him?

-DANIEL MCGOWAN: Well, from what I understood from one of the defense counsels, who sat in court last month, Jacob is going to be pleading to one count of arson and receiving probation this month in Lane County.
-I suppose a stern lecture from the judge but that doesn’t always make it easier on any of the nine plus defendants that are now going to federal prison.
+DANIEL McGOWAN: Well, from what I understood from one of the defense counsel, said in court last month, Jacob is going to be pleading to one count of arson and receiving probation this month in Lane County—and I suppose a stern lecture from the judge, but that doesn’t always make it easier on any of the nine-plus defendants that are now going to federal prison.

-AMY GOODMAN: We’re talking to Daniel McGowan, environmental and social justice activist who will be reporting for jail.
-Well, it is not clear when, set for July 2, maybe longer.
-We will talk about that.
-We will talk about the Environmental and Animal Liberation Front when we come back with our guest, Daniel McGowan.
+AMY GOODMAN: We’re talking to Daniel McGowan, environmental and social justice activist, who will be reporting for jail.
+Well, it’s not clear when, set for July 2nd, maybe longer.
+We’ll talk about that.
+We’ll talk about the Environmental and Animal Liberation Front when we come back with our guest, Daniel McGowan.
 Stay with us.

 AMY GOODMAN: Our guest today is Daniel McGowan, environmental activist, has just been sentenced for two arsons he was involved with in 2001 in Oregon, sentenced along with other people.
-He’s headed to jail perhaps July 2 unless he’s able to put it off for the month that he is asking for.
-We’re also joined on the telephone by another guest.
+He is headed to jail perhaps July 2nd, unless he’s able to put it off for the month that he is asking for.
+We are also joined on the telephone by another guest.
 We’re joined on the phone by Lauren Regan, executive director of the Eugene-based Civil Liberties Defense Center, which provides legal protection to environmental and social justice activists from corporate and governmental attacks on civil liberties.
 We welcome you to Democracy Now!, Lauren Regan.

 LAUREN REGAN: Thanks, Amy.